nz-cloud/nz-cloud/README.md

 # [ENG-US] Hello!👋  Welcome my perfil.

 **about me:**
-  - 🔭 I currently work in the N1 Support area - However, I am studying to join the Devops area
+  - 🔭 I currently work in the N1 Support area - However, I am studying to join the DevOps area
   - 📖 I'm currently studying Git and AWS
   - 🧐 Check out some of my Repositories, I always focus on the Python language performing automations.